 1933 – 1943 – Dr Hyslop took out a further 4 patents covering different processes involved with the extraction of alumina from fireclay.

 04/1938 – A 3rd Harrop, USA kiln was completed.

 Below – 1944 – 1967 – Manuel Works.

 01/07/1948 -No 4 kiln starts producing bricks.

 Below – 24/07/1948 – Falkirk Herald – Government visit to Manuel Works.
-(Fourth biggest in world?).
+(Fourth biggest in the world?).

 17/11/1951 – Falkirk Herald – Clay Miners required.
 Wages for 5 3/4 days – £7 13s.
 This can be further increased by piece work.
 12 days paid holidays per year at 27s per day.
 Experience not necessary.
-Hostel accommodation available.
+Hostel accommodation is available.
 Apply Manager, John G Stein & Co Ltd, Manuel Mine nr Linlithgow.

 06/1954 – Large scale production of Nettle D was started.